Last updated: August 23, 2018

 - the research itself is conducted in the EEA (e.g. at an EEA location, regardless of the nationality of the research participants); or

 - a data controller of the research data (e.g. the research sponsor/client/research agency) is established in the European Economic Area (“EEA”) (regardless of where, geographically, the research is actually conducted)

 When must the client’s identity be disclosed?

 As described above, when the GDPR applies and a client wishes to view a research interview or research data in the non-anonymized form, then the client’s identity must be disclosed to the research participant to comply with GDPR transparency requirements.

 The GDPR says that this transparency must be provided “at the time” the research participant’s data is collected, but does not indicate whether transparency must be provided at the outset or the conclusion of the interview.

 Clients should assess their own compliance requirements in consultation with their legal advisors but, in general, most clients choose to provide identification to the data subject at the end of the research session.

 This approach was supported at a major EEA trade organization event where it was generally suggested that data subjects should be asked whether they want to know the data controller’s identity at the start of the interview or are happy to wait until the end.

 FocusVision’s view is that this approach is aligned with the spirit of the GDPR and avoids the negative (and unintended) consequences that providing early transparency might otherwise cause – namely, biasing research.
 However, each client must seek its own independent legal advice as to the specific compliance measures it needs to take.

-A new data privacy regulation affecting all European Union (EU) citizens, the General Data Protection Regulation (GDPR), will be enforced as of May 25th, 2018.
+A new data privacy regulation affecting all EEA residents, the General Data Protection Regulation (GDPR), went into effect on May 25th, 2018.